Chiral Floquet systems and quantum walks at half period: Introduction

+The aim of this paper is to give a complete topological classification of the structures just described.
+In this endeavour we build on our earlier classification of walk unitaries with symmetry \cite{ShortVersion,LongVersion,UsOnTI,WeAreSchur} on one hand, and the work emphasizing two timeframes in \cite{Asbo2,Asbo4,obuse2015unveiling} on the other.
+Our classification is expressed in terms of five integer indices associated with each operator $F$.
+These indices also have a direct implication for the appearance of edge states in bulk-boundary correspondence, and allow to decide whether $F$ can be obtained from a local Hamiltonian driving or not.

-This paper is organized as follows: In the next section we give a detailed account of different meanings in which classifications of chiral symmetric quantum walks were discussed and lay down the setting we study.
+This paper is organized as follows: In the next section we give a detailed account of different meanings in which classifications of chiral symmetric quantum walks were discussed, lay down the setting we study, and collect the main results of this work.
 Moreover, to make the present paper as self-contained as possible we summarize the main points of the topological classification of quantum walks.
 In \Qref{sec:halfstepwalks} we express the symmetry indices of the two timeframes of chiral symmetric walks in terms of Fredholm indices of the chiral blocks of the half-step walk.
 Also, we explicitly construct such a half-step walk for every chiral symmetric walk.
-Taking locality requirements into account gives a total of ten indices for the half-step walk.
-However, the two timeframes are not independent which allows us to reduce this number to a set of five independent indices in \Qref{sec:complete_indices}.
+Taking locality requirements into account in \Qref{sec:locality} gives a total of ten indices for the half-step walk.
+However not all of them are independent, which allows us to reduce this number to a set of five independent indices.
+In \Qref{sec:complete_indices} we prove our main classification result (\Qref{thm:complete}) which states, that this set of five indices provides complete classification of half-step walks up to homotopies and compact perturbations.
 Subsequently, in \Qref{sec:time_framed_walks} we clarify the relation between the classification of two timeframes via these half-step indices and the existing classification of single timeframes.
-In \Qref{sec:completeness_proof} we prove completeness of the independent set of half-step indices by explicitly constructing a homotopy between two half-step walks with the same indices.